yoshi3689/1800_BBYTeam15/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Ashkan and Im in this group...
+* Hi my name is Sarah, I'm excited about this project because I want to learn!

 ## Technologies
 Technologies used for this project: